uio-bmi/immuneML/docs/source/galaxy/galaxy_simple_receptors.rst

-How to train immune receptor classifiers using the simple Galaxy interface
+How to train immune receptor classifiers using the easy Galaxy interface
 ===========================================================================

-This is the documentation for the 'Train immune receptor classifiers' Galaxy tool.
+This is the documentation for the 'Train immune receptor classifiers (easy interface)' Galaxy tool.
 The purpose of this tool is to train machine learning (ML) models to predict a characteristic per immune receptor, such as antigen specificity.
 One or more ML models are trained to classify receptors based on the information within the CDR3 sequences.
 Finally, the performance of the different methods is compared.